ExampleDriven/jbehave-example/README.md

 - Outcomes Table
 - Tabular parameters

- to run the tests run mvn install or from Eclipse run MyStories as a JUnit test
+ to run the tests run mvn install or from Eclipse run MyStories.java as a JUnit test